How to pee on the street…

 The big Chinese mess

 It always seems something is going to happen, a fight for a girl, a fire caused by a vendor of roasted potatoes, a riot because of an injustice.
-And you must always push, claim your space, pay attention to do not be knocked down by a three-wheeler full of giant bottles of water.
-It always seems there are too many people, too much noise, too much goods on the sidewalks and too many bikes on the streets.
+And you must always push, claim your space, pay attention to do not being knocked down by a three-wheeler full of giant bottles of water.
+It always seems there are too many people, too much noise, too many goods on the sidewalks, and too many bikes on the streets.

-But at the end nothing happens, the traffic regulates by itself, the fights almost never starts, someone switches off the fire before it becomes too big and everyone keeps going on his way.
+But in the end, nothing happens, the traffic regulates by itself, the fights almost never start, someone switches off the fire before it becomes too big and everyone keeps going on his way.

 Vendors of roasted potatoes.